ttiyemba/React-Movie-Application/README.md

-# Movie App with react
+# Movie App with react using  OMDb API

 ![](picture.png)